assaff/msc-thesis/source/results.rst

 classifier (see :ref:`methods-svm`) that should distinguish peptide-binding residues from the rest.
-Our SVM pipeline (see :num:`Figure #fig-svm-flowchart`) fits a linear function :math:`S` (hyperplane) over the set of features that optimally separates the labels of the training data.
+Our SVM pipeline (see :num:`Figure #fig-svm-flowchart`) fits a linear function :math:`S` (hyperplane) over the feature space, such that it optimally separates the labels of the training data.
-Subsequently, it calculates said function over residues in the test set to classify them as binders or non-binders; a sample :math:`r` is classified as positive if and only if :math:`S(r)>0`.
+Subsequently, it calculates said function over residues in the test set to classify them as binders or non-binders; a sample :math:`r` is predicted positive if and only if :math:`S(r)>0`.
-Comparing classification labels to true labels produces a measure of the model's performance.
+Comparing predicted with true labels produces a measure of the model's performance.

 .. _fig-svm-flowchart: